nutanix/conntrack-migrator/README.md

 Following features are not yet supported:
  - Conntrack entries having IPv6 information will not be migrated.
- - Conntrack entries having zone information will not be migrated since there is not guarntee that on the destination the same zone will be allocated for the VM.
+ - Conntrack entries having zone information will not be migrated since there is not guarantee that on the destination the same zone will be allocated for the VM.

 ## LICENSE